khimo/khimo.github.io/bli-guides/bli-faq.md

 #### Q: How do I access the setup interface as admin? {#admin-password}

 An installer can gain access to _BeoLiving Intelligence's_ setup interface with the _admin_ user.
-This user has a first-time access protocol, the installer may use the Setup function 2 to set the _admin_ password to _"admin"_ for 5 minutes, the _BLI_ will then request a password update as soon as the web interface is accessed.
+This user has a first-time access procedure, the installer may use the Setup function 2 to set the _admin_ password to _"admin"_ for 5 minutes, the _BLI_ will then request a new password as soon as the web interface is accessed.

 The Setup function 2 is called by keeping the BLI's button pressed, waiting for it to flash once, and when it flashes twice releasing the button.
-The Light should start flashing which indicated it is waiting for confirmation, this is given by short-pressing the button once again.
+The Light should start flashing which indicates it is waiting for confirmation, this is given by short-pressing the button once again.

-Refer to the specific [section](bli_advanced_user_guide/05-user_button) of [BeoLiving Intelligence Advanced User guide](bli_advanced_user_guide/) for more information.
+For more information about the user button, refer to the specific [section](bli_advanced_user_guide/05-user_button) of [BeoLiving Intelligence Advanced User guide](bli_advanced_user_guide/).

 #### Q: How do I link Alexa with my _BeoLiving Intelligence_?